The Big Picture

 A powerful benefit of the platform is an instant calculation showing the maximum profit and loss, max ROI, and probability ITM from a specific trade before you enter.
 For example, I queued up a trade for a market order to buy 100 options for the EUR/USD currency pair.
 As the price moves, the max profit and loss, max ROI, and probability ITM at the bottom of the order ticket update on the fly.

 Nadex charts are not customizable to the extent you get from some professional-level tools, but it has all of the important information for supported options.

 The Nadex web platform gives you window-style controls.
 You can open and resize multiple charts, lists, and other views on your screen so you can view everything important in one place.

-While there is no native Android or iOS app, they do offer a progressive web app (PWA), where you can trade on a mobile version of the platform through your phone’s web browser on any operating system.
+While there is no native Android or iOS app, they do offer a progressive web app (PWA), where you can trade on their mobile app NadexGOTM through your phone’s web browser on any operating system.
 This gives you maximum compatibility across all devices and screen sizes.
 You can even download the platform so it shows up like any other app on your phone.

 Costs and fees

 One thing Nadex does very well is fees.
 The fees are simple, straightforward, and easy to understand.
 It isn’t the cheapest options trading platform around, but remember that there are no third-parties or brokers in the middle to charge you commissions or other brokerage fees.